Fractured Magic: Chapter Seven

 “Running errands for the Oracle, speaking with a dead man in an alley?
 Quite the step up.”

-Before Aleksir could respond, Egil shoved Aleksir into the alley wall.
-Aleksir squawked, nearly tripping over a pile of trash, but Egil caught him and helped him keep his balance.
+Before Aleksir could finish that thought, Egil shoved him into the alley wall.
+Aleksir squawked and nearly tripped over a pile of trash, but Egil held him upright.
 When he pressed a finger to his lips and pointed at the sky, Aleksir looked just in time to see a dragon fly low over the alley.
 It was probably blue, given its size, but the lantern strapped to its belly was blinding.
 While he blinked against it, Egil moved closer to avoid getting caught in the light.
 He even smelled powerful, like soft cologne and smoke.
 He was so cool.

 “It’s just a dragon,” Aleksir whispered.